 That’s where the gateway comes in.
 It manages the proper routing to the requested service.
 Not just where to find it, and how to get there, but it also makes sure you are actually allowed to get there.
 It makes sure you went through (Oauth2) authentication, and uses that for checking the authorizations.

 As all (services) traffic will go through it, the Gateway must be a high performance and secure component.
-For this we are currently using a (java) Netflix library called Zuul, together with spring-boot.
-This is actually a surprisingly small piece of code (at least our custom glue code, to connect the proper libraries), which performs quite good.
+For this we were using a (java) Netflix library called Zuul, together with spring-boot.
+This is actually a surprisingly small piece of code (at least our custom glue code, to connect the proper libraries), which performed quite good.
+Now since December 2020, we switched to use Spring Cloud Gateway (fully asynchronous, and a bit more stable than ZUUL was!).

 So let’s take a look at the gateway and it’s surrounding components:

-The Zuul traffic router.
-Zuul is nothing more than a (good) small reverse proxy / routing framework.
+Zuul Spring Cloud Gateway traffic router, which is nothing more than a (good) small reverse proxy / routing framework.

 Luckily it is easy to extend it’s functionality, which was needed by us.
 See chapter on customization’s for all the neat extra’s we have put in there to make it a suitable gatekeeper for us.